Scottish-Tech-Army/soundscape-backend/README.md

-# soundscape-backend
+# Soundscape Backend

-Code for the backend services for soundscape
+Code for the backend services for Soundscape running in Azure.

+*To be rewritten - this entire document is out of date.*

 ![architecture](soundscape-backend.png)